 What You Will Learn:

-List of Top 10 Data Warehouse Tools and Testing Techniques
+Top Pick of 10 Data Warehouse Tools

-#1) Amazon Redshift
+#2) Amazon Redshift

-Redshift is a fast, well-managed data warehouse that analyses the data using existing standard SQL and BI tools.
-It is simple and cost effective tool that allows running complex analytical queries using smart features of query optimization.
+Redshift is a fast, well-managed data warehouse that analyses data using the existing standard SQL and BI tools.
+It is a simple and cost-effective tool that allows running complex analytical queries using smart features of query optimization.

 It handles analytics workload pertaining to big data sets by utilizing columnar storage on high-performance disks and massively parallel processing concepts.

 Teradata is another market leader when it comes to database services and products.
 It is an internationally renowned company with its headquarters in Ohio.
-Most competitive enterprise organizations use Teradata DWH for insights, analytics & decision making.
+Most of the competitive enterprise organizations use Teradata DWH for insights, analytics & decision making.

-#3) Oracle 12c
+#4) Oracle 12c

-Oracle is a well-established3 name in data warehousing platform built for providing business insights and analytics to the users.
-Oracle 12c is a standard when it comes to a scalability, high performance, and optimization in data warehousing.
-It targets at increasing operational efficiency and optimizing end user experience.
-Its key features can be tabulated as:
+Oracle is a well-established name in data warehousing platform that was built for providing business insights and analytics to the users.
+Oracle 12c is a standard when it comes to scalability, high performance, and optimization in data warehousing.
+It targets at increasing the operational efficiency and thereby optimizing the end-user experience.

-- Advanced analytics and enhanced data sets
+- Advanced analytics and enhanced data sets.

-- Increased innovation and industry-specific insights
+- Increased innovation and industry-specific insights.

-- Maximum big data value
+- The maximum big data value.

-- Extreme Performance & consolidation
+- Extreme Performance & consolidation.

 Informatica power center constitutes of three main components:

-- Client tools: installed on developer machines.
+- Client tools: Installed on developer machines.

-- Power center server: server to perform data executions
+- Power center server: Server to perform data executions.

-#5) IBM Infosphere
+#6) IBM Infosphere

 It provides all the major building blocks of data integration & data warehousing along with data management and governance.
-The building foundation of this warehousing architecture is Hybrid Data Warehouse (HDW) and Logical Data Warehouse (LDW).
+The building foundation of this warehousing architecture is a Hybrid Data Warehouse (HDW) and Logical Data Warehouse (LDW).

-#6) Ab Initio software
+#7) Ab Initio Software

-Ab Initio company holds specialty in high volume data processing and integration.
-Founded in 1995, Ab Initio provides user-friendly data warehousing products for parallel data processing applications.
+Being launched in 1995, Ab Initio provides user-friendly data warehousing products for parallel data processing applications.
 It aims at helping organizations to perform fourth generation data analysis activities, data manipulation, batch processing, quantitative and qualitative data processing.

 It is a GUI-based software that targets at easing off the extract, transform and load tasks.

-#7) ParAccel (acquired by Actian)
+#8) ParAccel (acquired by Actian)

 Availability: Open Source

-ParAccel is California-based software organization that deals in data warehousing and database management industry.
+ParAccel is a California-based software organization that deals in data warehousing and database management industry.
 ParAccel was acquired by Actian in 2013

 Amigo was later on discarded by ParAccel and Maverick was promoted.
 Maverick gradually evolved as ParAccel database that works on shared nothing architecture and supports columnar orientation.